alessbell/aless.co/content/blog/gatsby-wasm-plugin/index.md

 ![The resulting image for this post, using the same typeface and gradient that appear elsewhere on this website 😍](./wasm-twitter-card.png)

-Once I saw the result, I was glad I had ventured down this particular rabbit hole :)
+Once I saw the result, I was glad I had ventured down this particular rabbit hole!

 ## Missing Glyphs